 There are many more opportunities now than ever for any live streaming expert to become a live producer, either remotely or on-site.
 Many are shifting from being behind the camera to helping clients from all industries create engaging and successful live video productions.

 How do you go about onboarding clients as a live producer and ensure that the show goes off without a hitch?
 What are the things you need to think about?

-Recently two of our Ecamm Live members, Ivan Barra and Jillian Morin, joined forces to show how you can use Ecamm Live to sign a new client and run an incredible event.
+Recently two of our Ecamm Live members, Ivan Barra and Jillian Roberts, joined forces to show how you can use Ecamm Live to sign a new client and run an incredible event.
 This is their story.